 - Pricing from: $5 per month

-Scalability is another big plus for Shopify, particularly compared to top competitor Wix in the ecommerce space.
+Scalability is another big plus for Shopify, particularly compared with top competitor Wix in the ecommerce space.
 For one, Shopify allows for unlimited products even on its cheapest plan, while Wix only allows for up to 50,000 products no matter which plan you go for, so enterprise businesses might have trouble with larger inventories.

 Pros